Abhilash2000/libra/tools/materials/Reference Manual.md

 instruction: `str`

-String that is the instruction from a written query sent to/in the client class instance
+String representation that is the instruction from a written query sent to/in the client class instance

 preprocess: True (`bool`)

-Option to preprocess the data used by the model (is set by default to true)
+Boolean representtion of option to preprocess the data used by the model (is set by default to true)

 callback_mode: "min" (`str`)